TaTo30/vue-pdf/docs/guide/events.md

 <VuePDF :pdf="pdf" @loaded="onLoaded" />
 ```

-Emitted when page has finished rendering task in view, the value contains page information.
+Emitted when page has finished to render, the payload value contains the page's data.

-Value example:
+Payload example:
 ```json
 {
   "viewBox": [0, 0, 595.276, 841.89],